ryangchn/QG-ConvLSTM/README.md

 As discribed in the paper, we utilize quality-related features to generate the gates in ConvLSTM.
 In our code, feature.npy (e.g., BasketballPass_HEVC_QP42_quality_features.npy) contains a variable named 'feat', which is a matrix with shape [frame number, 38], i.e., each row is a 38-dimansion feature for one frame.

-feat[frame number, 0:36] is obtained by the method of [1] with code at
+The feat[frame number, 0:36] is obtained by the method of [1] with codes at

 http://live.ece.utexas.edu/research/quality/BRISQUE_release.zip.